 Some things to read while valet parking a bicycle.

-Yesterday's off day didn't remain quiet for long: The to announce a five year, $30.1 million extension for , keeping him in a Brewer uniform through at least the 2014 season (FanShot).
-Adam McCalvy has the details on the deal, which includes an option year that can be voided if Gallardo gets enough Cy Young votes and a partial no trade clausetook advantage of the day off
+Yesterday's off day didn't remain quiet for long: The Brewers took advantage of the day off to announce a five year, $30.1 million extension for Yovani Gallardo, keeping him in a Brewer uniform through at least the 2014 season (FanShot).
+Adam McCalvy has the details on the deal, which includes an option year that can be voided if Gallardo gets enough Cy Young votes and a partial no trade clause

 Here's a bunch of reaction from around the web: